coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 Nginx will then parse your configurations and return feedback.
 A successful message indicates that your configurations are error-free.

-9. Time to go live.
+i.
+Time to go live.
 This requires a reload:

 ```
 sudo systemctl reload nginx
 ```

-10. Now check in the web browser, go to:
+j.
+Now check in the web browser, go to:

 ```
 http://example.com
 ```

-11. Our current website configuration serves content over HTTP on port 80, which is unencrypted.
+k.
+Our current website configuration serves content over HTTP on port 80, which is unencrypted.
 Let's encrypt it via [Let's Encrypt](https://letsencrypt.org/).
 First, install certbot:

 ```
 sudo apt update